 5. HRAUNFOSSAR

-Hraunfossar means lava falls and it’s fascinating to see how the elements have combined to create this gentle but pleasantly mesmerising Icelandic waterfall.
+Hraunfossar means lava falls, and it’s fascinating to see how the elements have combined to create this gentle but interesting waterfall.

 Hraunfossar is in western Iceland, on the edge of the remote highlands.
-If you come via the 550 Kaldidalur Road you’ll need a 4×4 to get here, but head round via Reykholt and you can reach it in a 2WD.
+If you come via the 550 Kaldidalur Road, you’ll need a 4×4 to get here.
+But you can also go via Reykholt in a 2WD.

 WATERFALLS IN THE HIGHLANDS